qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 * |radioButtonOn| :guilabel:`Prompt for CRS`
 * |radioButtonOff| :guilabel:`Use project CRS`
-* |radioButtonOff| :guilabel:`Use default CRS displayed below`
+* |radioButtonOff| :guilabel:`Use a default CRS`

-If you want to define the coordinate reference system for a certain layer without CRS information, you can also do that in the :guilabel:`Source` tab of the raster and vector properties dialog (see :ref:`label_sourcetab` for rasters and :ref:`vectorsourcemenu` for vectors).
+If you want to define the Coordinate Reference System for a certain layer without CRS information, you can also do that in the :guilabel:`Source` tab of the raster and vector properties dialog (see :ref:`label_sourcetab` for rasters and :ref:`vectorsourcemenu` for vectors).
 If your layer already has a CRS defined, it will be displayed as shown in :ref:`figure_vector_general`.
+Note that changing the CRS in this setting does not alter the underlying data source in any way, rather it just changes how QGIS interprets the raw coordinates from the layer in the current QGIS project only.

 .. tip:: **CRS in the Layers Panel**